Ardakilic/backmeup/README.md

 --------------
 This script does some simple tasks:
 * The script dumps all of your MySQL databases individually.
-* The script backs up all of your Web files (e.g: root of all of your virtual hosts).
+* The script backs up all of your Web files (e.g: root path of all of your virtual hosts).
 * The script compresses your web-root and databases to a single archive.
 * The script uploads the compressed archive into a folder in your Dropbox account, Amazon S3 bucket or Owncloud Server.
 * If the `method` is set to `dropbox`, The script makes sure that you always have the newest Dropbox-Uploader script.